noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse              <- e, dhee, dhes, s, dhse
       -> s, dhse

-    Noise_XXr(s, rs):
+    Noise_XR(s, rs):
       -> e
-      <- e
+      <- e, dhee
-      -> dhee, s, dhse
+      -> s, dhse
       <- s, dhse

-The `Noise_XX` pattern is the most generically useful, since it supports mutual authentication and transmission of static public keys.
-Even if these features aren't needed, it's possible to use the `Noise_XX` handshake and ignore the transmitted static public keys, or send dummy static public keys, thus supporting multiple use cases with a single handshake pattern.
+The `Noise_XX` pattern is the most generically useful, since it is efficient, and supports mutual authentication and transmission of static public keys.
+Even if these features aren't needed, it's possible to use the `Noise_XX` handshake and ignore the transmitted static public keys, or send dummy static public keys, thus supporting multiple use cases with a single pattern.

 The `Noise_XX` pattern offers stronger identity-hiding for the initiator than the responder.
 Since the responder sends their static public key first, the responder's identity can be revealed by anonymous active probing.
-The `Noise_XXr` pattern flips this around, offering stronger identity protection to the responder (this relationship between `Noise_XX` and `Noise_XXr` is similar to the relationship between Hugo Krawczyk's `SIGMA-I` and `SIGMA-R`).
+The `Noise_XR` pattern flips this around, offering stronger identity protection to the responder (this relationship between `Noise_XX` and `Noise_XR` is similar to the relationship between Hugo Krawczyk's `SIGMA-I` and `SIGMA-R`).

+The patterns ending in `"K"` allow "zero-RTT" encryption, meaning that the initiator can encrypt the first handshake payload.
+This feature should be used cautiously.
+Because the initial message is not based on a responder ephemeral, it can be replayed, and does not have forward secrecy or resistance to key-compromise impersonation ("KCI") if the responder's static private key is compromised.

+The patterns in the right-hand column allow "half-RTT" encryption of the first response payload to a particular initiator.
+This feature should also be used cautiously.
+Because the initiator's ephemeral has not been (strongly) authenticated by the initiator's static public key yet, the response payload only has "weak" forward secrecy.
+An active attacker could supply its own ephemeral public key alongside a static public key from some victim party.
+The response payload would not be immediately decryptable by the attacker, but the payload would have no forward secrecy: the attacker could later compromise the victim's static private key to decrypt the payload.

+This risk is partially mitigated in the `"Noise_KK"` and `"Noise_IK"` payloads since the active attacker would have to compromise the responder's static private key to send an initial message that is accepted by the responder.
+This issue could be more thoroughly mitigated by introducing signatures into Noise, but that introduces other concerns and trade-offs, so will be left for a future version to consider.

 7.4.
 More patterns
 --------------------

-The patterns in the previous sections are representative examples which we are naming for convenience, but they are not exhaustive.
+The patterns in the previous sections are examples which we are naming for convenience, but they are not exhaustive.
 Other valid patterns could be constructed, for example:

- * It would be easy to modify `Noise_X` to transmit the sender's static public key in cleartext instead of encrypted, just by changing `"e, dhes, s, dhss"` to `"e, s, dhes, dhss"`.
-Since encrypting more of the handshake is usually better, we're not bothering to name that pattern.
+ * It would be easy to modify `Noise_X` or `Noise_IK` to transmit the sender's static public key in cleartext instead of encrypted, by changing `"e, dhes, s, dhss"` to `"e, s, dhes, dhss"`.
+Since encrypting more of the handshake is usually better, we're not bothering to name those patterns.

- * In some patterns both initiator and responder have a static public key, but `"dhss"` is not performed.
+ * In some patterns both initiator and responder have a static key pair, but `"dhss"` is not performed.
 This DH operation could be added to provide more resilience in case the ephemerals are generated by a bad RNG.

+ * Pre-knowledge of ephemeral public keys is not demonstrated in any of the above patterns.
+This pre-knowledge could be used to implement a "pre-key" or "semi-ephemeral" key handshake, where the forward-secrecy and KCI-resistance of zero-RTT data is improved since the pre-distributed "semi-ephemeral" key can be changed more frequently than the responder's static key.
+These patterns would benefit from signatures, which are not yet included in Noise.
+These patterns also introduce new complexity around the lifetimes of semi-ephemeral key pairs, so are not discussed further here.

 8. Handshake re-initialization and "Noise Pipes"
 ===============================================